-have to contribute towards the funding mechanism for requests pertaining to services that took place in the distant past.
-28 On the other hand, the MCA also identifies that the undertaking requesting for funding could only be in a position to establish if it had suffered an unfair burden whilst providing a universal service following an elapsed period of time.
-In the proposed decision the MCA proposed that a maximum period of 6 months following the end of the previous financial year gives sufficient time for the undertaking to submit a request.
-One of the respondents did not agree and claimed that this timeframe is too short and should be extended to at least 9 - 12 months.
-When taking into consideration the number of current obligations on undertakings to present required regulatory accounting and statistical reporting within the same period, the maximum period of 6 months following the end of the previous financial year to submit a request is being retained.
+To this effect, decision 24 has been updated to reflect that any request for funding shall be sent in writing to the MCA by not later than nine months following the end of the financial year pertaining to the claimed unfair burden.
+The MCA would like to highlight the fact that following a submission for funding, a complex workstream shall be initiated to assess justification on such a request as established in the Regulations.
 Any requests for funding shall cover only the previous financial year and not extend to any prior periods.
-Decision 24 Any request for funding shall be received in writing by the MCA by not later than six months following the end of the said financial year.
-The relevant period for assessing a request for funding shall be the most recent financial year of the undertaking.
+Decision 24 Any request for funding shall be received in writing by the MCA by not later than nine months following the end of the said financial year.
+The relevant period of assessing a request for funding shall be the most recent completed financial year of the undertaking.
 5.3 Information to be provided in the Request for Funding The undertaking submitting a request for funding shall provide the MCA with sufficient and detailed evidence supporting its claim that the provision of a universal service has resulted in an unfair burden and follow the requirements of the Seventh Schedule to the Regulations.
 Any market benefit accrued by the undertaking as a result of providing the universal service shall be taken into consideration when claiming its net costs.
 The burden of proof for each Universal Service shall rest with the undertaking requesting the funding.
-The MCA reserves the right to request any other According to LN412 of 2004, Regulation 35(1), the MCA may decide to to introduce a compensation mechanism from public funds or one shared between providers of electronic communications networks and services

-information, or more detail than that submitted by the undertaking if it deems it necessary to pass judgement.
+The MCA reserves the right to request any other information, or more detail than that submitted by the undertaking if it deems it necessary to pass judgement. &lt;sup>29 SL 399.28 , Regulation 34(3-7), 35, 36 & 37.

 Decision 25

 The undertaking requesting funding shall provide the MCA with sufficient and detailed evidence supporting the claim that it has suffered an unfair burden in the provision of the universal service.
 This evidence shall include a consideration of net costs taking into account any market benefit accrued to the undertaking as a result of the universal service provided and follow the requirements of the Seventh Schedule to the Regulations.
 The burden of proof for each Universal Service shall rest with the said undertaking.

 Philip Micallef Chairman

-15th April 2010
+15th April 2010 (Updated 2nd March 2011)